If you have a new vizsla puppy or a hyper vizsla teenager you may be asking yourself just when do vizslas calm down?

 How To Calm Down A Hyper Vizsla Dog

-If your vizsla is past the puppy stage but still an overly hyper dog, you may need to look at your daily routine and assess whether your vizsla is getting enough physical and mental exercise as well as enough affection.
+If your vizsla is past the puppy stage but still an overly hyper dog, you may need to look at your daily routine, how you interact with your dog and assess whether your vizsla is getting enough physical and mental exercise as well as enough affection.

 A common reason for a hyper vizsla going “vallistic” is insufficient energy release.
 And not just physical energy.
 Vizslas are smart dogs and need to be mentally stimulated too.